 Field-hunting tip

-Look in nepheline syenite country — that is the host setting where kapustinite typically forms.
+Look in nepheline syenite country, the host setting where kapustinite typically forms.
 If you start seeing aegirine, nepheline, microcline in float, you are in the right ground.
 Field specimens usually show a platy crystals, granular habit, so train your eye for that shape before scanning the outcrop.